nextstrain/ncov/docs/data-prep.md

 The sequence itself is a **[consensus genome](https://en.wikipedia.org/wiki/Consensus_sequence#:~:text=In%20molecular%20biology%20and%20bioinformatics,position%20in%20a%20sequence%20alignment.)**.

 **By default, sequences less than 27,000 bases in length or with more than 3,000 `N` (unknown) bases are omitted from the analysis.**
+For a basic QC and preliminary analysis of your sequence data, you can use [clades.nextstrain.org](https://clades.nextstrain.org/).
+This tool will check your sequences for excess divergence, clustered differences from the reference, and missing or ambiguous data.
+In addition, it will assign nextstrain clades and call mutations relative to the reference.

 ---

 ### Formatting your metadata

 Nextstrain accommodates many kinds of metadata, so long as it is in a `TSV` format.
 A `TSV` is a text file, where each row (line) represents a sample and each column (separated by tabs) represents a field.

 >If you're unfamiliar with TSV files, don't fret; it's straightforward to export these directly from Excel, which we'll cover shortly.

 Here's an example of the first few columns of the metadata for a single strain, including the header row.
 _(Spacing between columns here is adjusted for clarity, and only the first 6 of 23 columns are shown)._
 ```
 strain              virus  gisaid_epi_isl  genbank_accession   date        region   ...